pprp/Awesome-LLM-Prune/README.md

     - Code: Not available
     - Summary: This paper explores the use of Neural Architecture Search (NAS) for structural pruning of pre-trained language models to address the challenges of high GPU memory requirements and inference latency.
 The authors propose a multi-objective approach that identifies the Pareto optimal set of sub-networks, enabling a flexible compression process without the need for retraining.
 The method leverages weight-sharing NAS techniques to accelerate the search for efficient sub-networks.
 Empirical evaluations demonstrate that their approach outperforms baseline models in terms of efficiency and adaptability, offering a promising strategy for deploying large language models in real-world applications.
     - Note: All experiments are conducted on BERT not LLAMA.
 This NAS procedure requires massive computation when applying to LLaMA.

+- Pruning as a Domain-specific LLM Extractor
+    - Label: